palkan/isolator/README.md

 Isolator.adapters.http.enable!
 ```

+### Fix Offenses

+For the actions that should be executed only after successful transaction commit (which is mostly always so), you can try to use the `after_commit` callback from [after_commit_everywhere] gem (or use native AR callback in models if it's applicable).

 ### Ignore Offenses

 Since Isolator adapter is just a wrapper over original code, it may lead to false positives when there is another library patching the same behaviour.
 In that case you might want to ignore some offenses.